unascribed/Partyflow/README.md

 ## The bad 📝
 (What still needs work)

-- No admin page
 - No way to make new accounts
 - No way to pay for releases
+- Color customization can't fix icon colors
-- No color customization yet
+- No per-user color customization yet
 - Can't set the release date on releases to the past (for backcatalog)
 - Can't override templates or static files
 - No translation support